vdbrink/vdbrink.github.io/projects/packages-mailbox-allux-600.md

 ### Used parts for my DIY ground mount

 I came up with a DIY solution that would work for me.\
 My box is placed on soil.
-So I decided to dig a hole under the box, and place something heavy in the ground, and this should be mounted to the box.
-So you can't pick it up and walk away with it.
+So I decided to dig a hole under the box, place something heavy in the ground, and mount that to the box, so you can't pick it up and walk away with it.

 This was my shopping list for my DIY ground mount:

 * A heavy flower box, it was in the sales at the local garden shop [&euro; 7,-]
   * The flower box already had a hole in the middle.